Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 If you decide to implement these methods, you must show your own test cases and outputs for those test cases.
-Additionally include a readme describing your implementation and how it works.
+Additionally, include a README describing which test cases you used, your implementation, and how it works.

 ## Grading Criteria